 Insurance:

 We strongly recommend insuring dogs with cover for pre-existing medical conditions, as veterinary care can be expensive.
-Our insurer will cover existing conditions, so if required, we can arrange for them to contact you with a quote for comparison with other insurers.

 Process

-• A trainer who knows the dog and can best identify a perfect match will review email responses (also referring to the application form those applicants previously submitted).
+• A trainer who knows the dog, and can best identify a perfect match, will review email responses (also referring to the application form those applicants previously submitted).
 They will then contact the best suited applicant to answer any questions, arrange for them to meet the dog and complete a home check.

 • Following a successful meeting and home visit, a trial rehoming period will be arranged.